 Patients' role and the importance of a coordinated strategy for reducing health inequalities throughout Europe is placing EFCCA in a privileged position within the European arena.
-In fact, the recently approved European Commission Health Programme “Together for Health 2008-2013”,recognises and stresses the importance of giving voice and a better visibility to patients and their needs especially when organised in associations and / or structured organisations.
+The European Commission Health Programme “Together for Health 2008-2013”recognises and stresses the importance of giving a voice and a better visibility to patients and their needs especially when organised in associations and / or structured organisations.

 In 2011 a small EFCCA delegation met with Mrs Darmanin, head of Cabinet for Commissioner Dali (DG Health and Consumers’ protection).
 It was the first time that EFCCA had the chance of directly presenting its mission and goals to the European Commission.
-During the one hour meeting agreements were made for stronger collaboration and to participate at future EFCCA activities.
+During the meeting agreements were made for stronger collaboration and to send EU official to participate in future EFCCA activities.

-EFCCA President, Marco Greco and MEP Sergio Cofferati at the World IBD Day event 2012 in the European Parliament
+Second photo: EFCCA chairman, Marco Greco and MEP Sergio Cofferati at the World IBD Day event 2012 in the European Parliament